sachin-sadhu/obsidian_vault/ComputerScience/Misc/ComputerScience-AModernIntro.md

 	execute translated object program

 		Compiled programs only need to be compiled once and can then be executed an abritary amount of times.

+	## Data Models
+		*Is structured, model must provide a means of representing entities, attributes & relationsships.
+		*Must be able to manipulate the data, for example by adding a new entr, or by changin existing attributes *Integrity - Numerous constraints which are applied to relationsships, entities, atrributes etc. eg. Every bank account must have an ownder, an airplane cannot be allocated to 2 flights simultaneously

+	##Relational model
+		Rows represent entities, columns represent attributes
+		Every relation must have a key, each each tuple in a relation must have a key value which is unique and not null.